nickperkinslondon/angular-bootstrap-nav-tree/README.md

 Warning: If you attach extra attributes directly to a branch (instead of to "branch.data"), they could conflict with the internal workings of the tree, which adds branch attributes at runtime, like "expanded" and "selected".

+Tree-Control API:
+If you pass an empty object to the tree as "tree-control", it will be populated with a set of functions for navigating and controlling the tree.
+See the example page for a demo...